Dead & Bloated

 "Dead & Bloated" is a song by American rock band Stone Temple Pilots that appears as the opening track on their debut studio album, Core (1992).
 Frontman Scott Weiland was the primary songwriter, with bassist Robert DeLeo co-writing the music, and Brendan O'Brien producing.
 The song is one of the band's heaviest, and is well-known for the opening line "I am smellin' like a rose", that Weiland sings into the pickup of Dean DeLeo's guitar.

-A promotional single was released by Atlantic Records in 1992, and peaked at No. 13 on the Hard Rock Digital Song Sales chart, and No. 49 on the Rock Digital Singles chart.
+A promotional single was released by Atlantic Records in 1992.
+In 2015, the song peaked at No. 13 on the Hard Rock Digital Song Sales chart and No. 49 on the Rock Digital Singles chart.
 The song remains a fan favorite and continues to see frequent play during concerts, despite never receiving a commercial single.

 Background

 Bassist Robert DeLeo said on the song's origins:I was working at a guitar shop [LAB Sound] on the corner of Sunset and Gardner, and Scott was actually working catty-cornered across the street, driving models to their photo shoots.
 When either one of us had a musical idea, we'd call each other.
 He would usually have more time to run over and work it out.
 It was perfect because, since I was in a guitar shop, I could pick up a guitar right there.
 Scott didn't really play an instrument.
 When he had an idea, he would hum it to me.
 And 'Dead and Bloated,' was one of those things; he hummed that verse riff to me.Drummer Eric Kretz recalls him and Weiland were at a Mexican restaurant in Beverly Hills, California, when he stated "hey, man.
 I came up with this idea," and started singing, "I am smelli'’ like a rose …" Veins popped out of his neck in excitement.
 "So we just started pounding the table to the rhythm of what he had going on, and, man, we were working on something good here," Kretz remembers.

 When the band recorded the song at Rumbo Recorders in Los Angeles, Weiland stood right in front of Kretz's drum kit, and stared at him with a handheld mic the whole time he’s singing.
 Kretz reflected "it was like football players bashing their helmets right before a game, trying to get each other psyched up.
 And I just beat the crap out of the drums on that track."